This functionality is available in a Stedi module. Contact us for details.

 The Mappings UI uses the source and target schemas are used by the Mappings UI.
 If you don’t plan on using the Mappings UI—i.e. you’ll use the API exclusively—then you generally don’t need to provide schemas.
 The only exception is when you want to provide default values for your output fields.
 Any schema you specify must be a valid JSON Schema (version 2020-12).
 Also, each schema needs to be self-contained, so you can’t include references to external schemas.Source schema

 The Mappings UI uses the source schema to show an example of an input document.
 You can use this example to find and select the input fields you need in your mapping expressions.
-The following schema specifies three input fields:quantity
+The following schema specifies three input fields:quantity , unit_price and currency.

 Target schema

 The Mappings UI uses the target schema to show an example of an output document.
 You can only create mapping expressions for fields that are included in the target schema, so without a target schema, you can’t use the Mappings UI.
-The following schema specifies two output fields:total
+The following schema specifies two output fields:total and currency.

 Lookup tables

 A lookup table helps the Mappings API convert a value from one representation to another.
-For example, the following table allows you to translate country names.english | spanish | german |
+For example, the following table allows you to translate country names.| english | spanish | german |

-United States | Estados Unidos | Vereinigte Staaten |
+| United States | Estados Unidos | Vereinigte Staaten |

-Mexico | México | Mexiko |
+| Mexico | México | Mexiko |

-Germany | Alemania | Deutschland |
+| Germany | Alemania | Deutschland |

-function.
-The following example uses the lookup table called countries
+$lookupTable function.
+The following example uses the lookup table called countries to translate the input field land (which is German for country) from German to English.

-lookup table in JSON.
+countries lookup table in JSON.